Applications for the CFW 2020 Honor Band are now open! Please contact email@example.com with any questions.

 You must be a current student enrolled in a high school in the greater New York City area.
 You must play an instrument that is standard in wind ensembles/symphonic bands/concert bands.
 All eligible students are welcome and encouraged to apply.
-The formal deadline for all applications is 11:59 pm on Sunday, January 19th, 2020; however, the application form will remain open until Sunday, February 9th, and applications will be accepted on a rolling basis to fill out remaining instrumentation.
+The application deadline has been extended to 11:59 pm on Sunday, February 9th, 2020; applications will be accepted on a rolling basis to fill out remaining instrumentation.

 The participation fee for 2020 CFW Honor Band is $80, which can be paid in cash or check.
 This fee can be reduced for students with demonstrated financial need.
 There is no fee to apply.